 Discovery of possible forged signatures

-This video about examination of possibly forged signatures is the fifth in a series about forensic handwriting examination.
+This video about examination of possibly forged signatures – methods of discovery is the fifth in a series about the work of a forensic handwriting expert.
 It is taken from a presentation that was delivered at the San Diego Law Library to attorneys for MCLE credit.
 The audience was practicing attorneys.

 The example cases in this video are:

 - A Los Angeles federal money laundering case.
 The question was whether the defendant signed money orders with forged signatures.
 He was convicted of signing other money orders with forged signatures.
 He denied having signed these money orders.
 An exercise that offers the viewer of the video to solve the case is included.

 - A probate case from Orange County, California.
 The question was whether the decadent signed two letters.
 The letters bequeathed large portions of his estate to the plaintiff.
 The defense claimed forgery was used to place the signatures on the letters.
 The court agreed with the defendant.
 The Court ruled the forged signatures were written by the plaintiff for the purpose of defrauding the Court.